-- The unit is completely full of water and bled of any air in the pump. - The end of the outlet hose is in the sump or tank - Is the CO2 system connected and the pressure correctly set?
-If the pressure is too high, the solenoid valve can no longer close and the CO2 bottle is emptied.
-The pressure should be 0.5 to 2.0 bar (depending on the pressure reducer used).
-The filling process should take between 5 and 10 seconds.. - AT THIS STAGE LEAVE THE MAIN VALVE ON THE CO2 BOTTLE CLOSED. - The feed pump is in the tank water.
-Squeeze the filter sponge to remove any air. - All wires are connected to the pumps and the float switch is plugged into the controller. - Set the initial flow rate to 50lt/day - Set the recirculation rate to 35% - Set the initial bleed rate to 50lt/day.
+- The unit is completely full of water and bled of any air in the pump. - The end of the outlet hose is in the sump or tank - The CO2 system is connected, and the pressure is set to 1.5-2.0 bar. - AT THIS STAGE LEAVE THE MAIN VALVE ON THE CO2 BOTTLE CLOSED. - The feed pump is in the tank water.
+Squeeze the filter sponge to remove any air. - All wires are connected to the pumps and the float switch is plugged into the controller. - Set the initial flow rate to 50lt/day - Set the recirculation rate to 50% - Set the initial bleed rate to 50lt/day.